 This post was originally published in September 2018.
 It has been updated with more information and new photos.
 The recipe remains the same.

 - 1 ½ c 180g strawberries and blueberries

-- 1 tbsp fresh orange/tangerine juice.
+- 1 tablespoon fresh orange/tangerine juice.

 - Hull the strawberries, quartering the larger ones, halving medium ones.

 - Place them in a small saucepan with the orange juice, then heat gently over a medium heat.
 Bring to a gentle simmer, and cook for 5 minutes.

 - Fridge – Keep in a covered container for up to 3 days

 - Freezer – Freeze in portions for up to 3 months